ARTISTIC DIRECTOR & COMPANY CHOREOGRAPHER

 Akasha Alvarez was born and raised right here in Bucks County.
-She tends to call PSPA her home as she grew up attending the school as a dancer since she was 5 years old.
+She grew up in this studio formerly known as The Spirit In Motion Ballet Theatre under the direction of Terri Garcia Lee.
+She also studied under the many artists at this school such as, Kristin Scott Naylor, Ryan Beck, Larisa Saltsova, Denise LaPointe, and many others.
 She soon found that dance was not only a passion of hers, but also her life calling when she started teaching and choreographing.
 Akasha graduated from West Chester University with a degree in Elementary Education and Dance.
 During her time at West Chester, Akasha was a key member of the University Dance Company and choreographed for the company four times.
 Her choreography was selected and presented at the regional conferences for the American College Dance Association (ACDA).
 Akasha has been the company choreographer for The Pennsylvania School of Performing Arts Company for over 8 years now.
 Akasha has performed at the Philadelphia Fringe Fest, with Ballet Magnificat, and been involved with ComeUnity's collaboration with Lustig Dance Theatre.
-She has also studied ballet, contemporary, jazz, modern, pointe, lyrical, theater dance, and tap since she was able to walk.
+She has also studied ballet, contemporary, jazz, modern, pointe, lyrical, theater dance, and tap.
 When Akasha is not at the studio, she is a first grade teacher at a local school district in Bucks County.
-Akasha has been teaching children dance for over 12 years and has studied under the direction of PSPA Founder, Mrs. Lee for over 19 years.
+Akasha has been teaching children dance for over 14 years.

 STUDIO MANAGER & MUSIC DIRECTOR